jurajselep/deribit_data/angular-fin-dashboard/README.md

 npm start
 ```

-Open the local server to watch the feed update every frame and inspect the live frame diagnostics panel.
+Open the local server to watch the option chain update each frame and inspect the live performance telemetry panel.

 ## Further Help